Scholarships for Adults & Non-Traditional Students

 Richard and Judith E. White Memorial Fund

-Richard, a successful business owner of the local community, and Judith, a Registered Nurse, both supported those that believed in furthering their own career and making a better life for themselves.
-Their children, Keith White and Stephanie White-Longworth, established a scholarship fund to provide educational support for non-traditional students.
+Richard, a successful business owner in the local community, and Judith, a Registered Nurse, both supported those that believed in furthering their own career and making a better life for themselves.
+Their children, Keith White and Stephanie White-Longworth established a scholarship fund to provide educational support for non-traditional students.

 LINK – Leaders in Navigating Knowledge